alexsaves/answersmodule/Readme.md

 ![Performance Test AMD](https://raw.github.com/alexsaves/answersmodule/master/assets/comparison.png)

 The benefits of parallelism increase with the size of the files involved.

-## Building this project

-You'll need NodeJS and `npm`.
-Pull down the repo and install the dependencies (`sudo npm install`).
-Then you can build one of the two examples using the appropriate gulp tasks:

- * `gulp parallel` - Build the parallel loading example.
- * `gulp rollup` - Build the single-file version.

-When the web server is running, point your browser at `http://localhost:3131/test.html`.

-## Contents of the /dist folder

-In dist we have:

-    test.html - A test harness demonstrating a couple different paradigms for embedding content and activating products. answermodule.js - The gateway script.
-This is the main script loaded by the page in all cases. modules/ - This folder contains the modules we're going to load.

 ## Embedding the Gateway Script